Fun with amino acids is about having fun with glutamate.

 Using a food processor, blend the first 7 ingredients.
 Then, with the machine running, slowly drizzle in the oil until combined and thick.
 Season to taste with a pinch of salt and pepper.

-I am not a scientist, nor a scholar; just curious about the relationship between the foods we eat and their affects on our mind and body.
-Here are a few facts…a few fun facts, and a bunch of laymen theorizing that will hopefully run out of gas at it’s proper destination.
+I am not a scientist, nor a scholar; just curious about the relationship between the foods we eat and their effects on our mind and body.
+Here are a few facts…a few fun facts, and a bunch of laymen theorizing that will hopefully run out of gas at its proper destination.

 L-Glutamine is the absorbable form of glutamic acid; an amino acid, that in congruence with GABA (gamma-aminobutyric acid), balances our brain function.
 These two aminos are neurotransmitters; they act like yin and yang in our brains with glutamic acid being the stimulator and GABA being the suppressor.
 These are the most vital/abundant NT’s in your brain.
 They control basic motor function, cognition, keeping your heart pumping, and lungs inflating, etc.